Courtland Sutton Player Prop Bets for NFL Week 6 | Denver vs. Las Vegas 10/17/2021

 Recent Performances

-- In last week's outing against the Steelers, Sutton was targeted 11 times, picking up 120 yards on seven receptions (averaging 17.1 yards per catch) while scoring one touchdown.
+- In last week's game against the Steelers, Sutton was targeted 11 times and racked up seven catches for 120 yards (17.1 yards per reception) and scored one touchdown.

-- Sutton has put up 204 yards during his last three games (68.0 per game) with one touchdown, hauling in 15 passes on 24 targets.
+- During his last three games, Sutton has 204 receiving yards on 15 receptions (24 targets), with one touchdown, averaging 68.0 yards per game.

 Sutton's Denver Teammates